 After Filing for Bankruptcy: Debtor Education Course

 After you file for a Chapter 7 or Chapter 13 bankruptcy, a Debtor Education Course is required by law.
-Non-profit Consumer Education Services, Inc. (CESI) is approved by the Executive Office of U.S. Trustees to issue certificates in compliance with the Bankruptcy Code.
+Non-profit Consumer Education Services, Inc. (CESI) is approved by the Executive Office of U.S. Trustees and Bankruptcy Administrator to issue certificates in compliance with the Bankruptcy Code.

 Before your debts can be discharged in bankruptcy, a timed 2-hour Debtor Education Course must be completed to earn a bankruptcy certificate.

 - Must be completed after the Pre-Filing Credit Counseling and prior to discharge

 - 2 hours in length (required by law)

 - Personal financial management course designed to help you construct a post-bankruptcy plan for financial stability and success (includes tips on budgeting, money management, and using credit wisely)